-If you’re thinking about buying a car, you should be paying attention to automotive model cycles, redesigns and face-lifts.
+If you’re thinking about buying a new car, you should be paying attention to automotive model cycles, redesigns, and face-lifts.
 While this may seem a little too “car geek” to you, we promise it’s a good idea.
-It can save you money, help you get a better deal, and ensure that you get the best possible value when buying your next vehicle.
-How so?
-We’ve got all the answers here.
-But first, let’s take a quick look at exactly what the terms model cycle, redesign and face-lift mean.

-And a redesign?
-That’s a completely new car from the ground up.
-Think new styling, a new chassis, new suspension, new brakes, new features, a new interior and, almost always, a new engine.
-Sometimes models are also even given new names when they’re redesigned, such as when the Jeep Liberty became the Jeep Cherokee.
-Continuing the house analogy, a redesign could be compared to building an all-new house.
+Sometimes models get new names when they’re redesigned, such as when the Jeep Liberty became the Jeep Cherokee.
+Continuing the house analogy, you could compare a car redesign to building an all-new house.

 Why Do You Care?